20wontons/Flixster/README.md

 - Redefined a "popular movie" to be a movie rated more than 7 stars, rather than 5.

 Describe any challenges encountered while building the app.
+- The shared poster element took some time to load.
+I saw a section on postponing the transition for the load.
+- At times I found it daunting to translate Java to Kotlin, but after messing with the code a bit it seemed to worked.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing